Security+ Domain 1 - Zac's Notes

 Verify data does not change

-• In crypto, we use a hash
+• In cryptography, we use a hash

 • If the data changes, the hash changes